 30. Crime Victims: An Introduction to Victimology, by Andrew Karmen

-A discussion of how to deal with crime victims appropriately, especially written for criminal justice personnel of all kinds.
+A discussion of how to deal with crime victims appropriately, specially written for criminal justice personnel of all kinds.

 31. Crime Victim Rights and Remedies, by Peggy M. Tobolowsky

 A discussion of the rights available to crime victims through the criminal justice processes in the United States.

 32. God and the Victim: Theological Reflections on Evil, Victimization, Justice, and Forgiveness, by Mrs. Lisa Barnes Lampman